 Ways to Teach Kids About Money (PRESCHOOL)

 You may have heard the saying, “Kids are smarter than you think.”
-In fact, research has shown that children as young as 3 years old can grasp financial concepts like saving and spending.
+In fact, research has shown that children as young as 3 years old can grasp financial concepts like saving and mindful spending.
 Another study found that money habits in children are formed by the time they turn 7.

 Here’s a few effective ways preschoolers and kindergarteners can be taught about money: